ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 ### Equipment

 **Equipment** is a **CoreObject** representing an equippable item for players.
 They generally have a visual component that attaches to the Player, but a visual component is not a requirement.
-Any Ability objects added as children of the **Equipment** are added / removed from the Player automatically as it becomes equipped / unequipped.
+Any Ability objects added as children of the **Equipment** are added/removed from the Player automatically as it becomes equipped/unequipped.

 See [Equipment](../api/equipment.md#events) API for more information.